Measurement

 • Reduce all causes of the external environment that may affect the measurement.

-You may be interested: Fallacy
+You may be interested: Fitness

 Measurement types